zaratropia/mitral-valve-segmentation-unet/README.md

 After the generation of the numpy files just run the `train.py` script.
 Training will start, default 20 epochs.
 This parameter can be easily adjusted in the code.
 Just check the parameters of the `model.fit` function.

 The trained weights are used after the training to predict masks on the loaded test files.
 The output includes .nrrd and .tiff files for more convenient data access.
+You can find them in the `preds` directory.

-### Directory structure for train and test data
+#### Directory structure for train and test data
+>>>>>>> Add some details to readme

 raw/
 ├── train